 1. INTRODUCTION

-Sugarcane is a important cash and high value crop.
+Sugarcane is an important cash and high value crop.
 However, the net returns retained through sugarcane cultivation are very low.
-Among several reasons for low net returns, high cost of seed material, inputs, poor management practices, and increased cost of labour play a major role (Mohanty Das P.P., Nanda S.S.
+Among several reasons for low net returns, high cost of seed material, inputs, poor management practices, and increased cost of lab our play a major role (Mohanty Das P.P., Nanda S.S.
 2019).
-Planting is the important and labour intensive operation in sugarcane cultivation (Nalawade et al., 2018).
+Planting is the important and lab our intensive operation in sugarcane cultivation (Nalawade et al., 2018).
 Conventional planting of sugarcane with three budded setts require about 8-10 t/ha seed material.
 There is a possibility of utilizing bud chips and single node settlings as seed material.
 Using bud chips and single node settlings and raising seedlings in a nursery can save 80 per cent of the seed material compared to three budded setts.
 Bulk of the cane material could be reduced, eliminating about 80 to 90% cane, facilitating transport and handling of seed material easy.
 Using single node seedlings can avoid sett transmitted disease and pest.
-This is relatively less expensive and labour saving technology.
+This is relatively less expensive and lab our saving technology.
 Hence, in recent years sugarcane cultivation with single node or bud chip seedlings is gaining importance in order to reduce the cost of planting material.
 It was observed that, due to saving in seed material, the maximum net returns were obtained with bud chips raised seedlings (Jain et al., 2009).
-Planting of sugarcane either with bud chip or single node seedlings under wider spacing (120 to 150 cm) is also essential in order to facilitate mechanization in sugarcane to reduce the labour cost.
+Planting of sugarcane either with bud chip or single node seedlings under wider spacing (120 to 150 cm) is also essential in order to facilitate mechanization in sugarcane to reduce the lab our cost.
 The aim of the present study is to identify of suitability of plant geometry for different ages of single-node seedlings in sugarcane.

 2. MATERIAL AND METHODS